Prohelion/prohelion.github.io/docs/Profinity/Profiles.md

 Profinity ships with an example Profile called the PET Profile (Prohelion / Elmar / Tritium) which contains all the necessary configuration to support a vehicle based on Prohelion, Elmar, and Tritium technologies.
 If you wish to use this Profile as a basis for your own work we would suggest copying it to a new file name as the file is overwritten each time you install a new version of Profinity. <!-- Check this -->

-## Profile Files
+## Profile Pack Files

-In Profinity the profiles themselves are stored by default as files in the directory
+In Profinity the Profile Packs themselves are stored by default as files in the directory

-`/Documents/Prohelion/Profinity/Profiles`
+`/Documents/Prohelion/Profinity/Profiles` <!-- Should this be /Documents?-->

-While it is possible to edit the profile file directly in a text editor we do not recommend you do so.
+While it is possible to edit the Profile Pack file directly in a text editor we do not recommend you do so.

-Storing the file in this way makes it easy to share a Profile between machines.
-If it makes sense in your environment, profiles can be stored on network drives or other shares such as Google Drive or Dropbox. <!--, you can also share a read only version of your Profile via [Prohelion Cloud Connect](Prohelion_Cloud_Connect.md)-->
+Storing the file in this way makes it easy to share a Profile Packs between machines.
+If it makes sense in your environment, Profile Packs can be stored on network drives or other shares such as Google Drive or Dropbox. <!--, you can also share a read only version of your Profile via [Prohelion Cloud Connect](Prohelion_Cloud_Connect.md)-->

 <!-- ## Component Properties